 The only way to change the system is to infiltrate the two parties and alter them from the inside, thereby altering the system they control.
 It has to start with ending gerrymandering and real campaign finance reform.
 Opening up ballot access and ending party control of the ballots in every state in the nation.
 Not doing this will simply kick the can forward again.
 That is the forest that we must keep in sight, the big picture.
 Gerrymandering must be ended across the entire nation.
 Districts must be drawn blindly with no consideration of the political, racial or social strata that the people in the districts represent.
 Campaign finance must be addressed, or the corruption of our electoral process by the wealthy will continue in spite of any other change we might put in place.

 Faction is why these rules, this corruption, has taken hold.
 Madison was correct when he cited faction as one of the biggest threats to the Republic.
 The Democrats are a faction.
 The Republicans are a faction.
 Third parties are all factions.
-Faction leads generally sane people to do insane things like drawing districts to favor your party (gerrymandering) allowing contributions that favor your party over your opponent (campaign finance) never taking into account that the practices you use to force the system to cater to your faction can be used to exclude your faction when power is finally wrested from you.
+Faction leads generally sane people to do insane things like drawing districts to favor your party (gerrymandering.
+The solution?
+Redistricting commission) allowing contributions that favor your party over your opponent (campaign finance.
+The solution?
+Public funds) never taking into account that the practices you use to force the system to cater to your faction can be used to exclude your faction when power is finally wrested from you.